Citation, DOI, disclosures and article data

 Hemoglobin is a tetrameric protein molecule composed of four subunits.
 Each subunit consists of an iron-containing cyclic heme component linked to a polypeptide chain, the polypeptides are together known as globin.
 Each hemoglobin molecule comprises two pairs of polypeptide chains.

-Oxygen reversibly binds to the iron (Fe2+) atom within each heme moiety, forming oxyhemoglobin.
-The affinity with which oxygen binds to the hemoglobin is modified by pH, body temperature and the concentration within red cells of a molecule known as 2,3-bisphosphoglycerate (2,3-BPG).
+Oxygen reversibly binds to the iron (Fe2+) atom within each heme moiety, forming oxyhemoglobin, following the release of the oxygen it becomes deoxyhemoglobin.
+The affinity with which oxygen binds to the hemoglobin is modified by pH (Bohr effect 2), body temperature and the concentration within red cells of a molecule known as 2,3-bisphosphoglycerate (2,3-BPG), dependent - in turn - on the partial pressure of oxygen (pO2) 3,4.

 Carbon monoxide (CO) binds to hemoglobin forming carboxyhemoglobin (COHb).
 Carbon monoxide has a stronger affinity than oxygen for hemoglobin, thus displacing the oxygen from the hemoglobin, such that less oxygen is available to the tissues.